EU’s Biometric Entry/Exit System to Launch in 2025: Key Details for Non-EU Travelers

 EU’s Biometric Entry/Exit System

-Key Features: Biometric Data and Enhanced Security
+Key Features: Biometric Data and Security Enhancements

-Delays and Implementation Challenges
+Delays and Challenges in Implementing the EES

-In addition to the EES, travelers will also need to apply for the European Travel Information and Authorization System (ETIAS) starting in 2026.
-The ETIAS will be a visa-waiver program for nationals of countries that do not require a visa to visit the EU.
-Travelers aged 16 to 70 will need to pay a fee of €7, and the authorization will be valid for three years.
+Additionally, travelers will need to apply for the European Travel Information and Authorization System (ETIAS) starting in 2026.
+The ETIAS will serve as a visa-waiver program for nationals from countries that do not require a visa for EU visits.

 Leave a Reply